milesroberts-123/LaTeX-tutorial/README.md

 LaTex documents are created by writing lines of code into a `.tex` file.
 This code is then compiled to produce a `.pdf` file.

 LaTex documents are divided into a **preamble** and **body**.
-The preamble of the document will not be shown in the odf output.
-This is where you define the type of document being written and the values of formatting parameters.
-The body of the document (i.e. everything in between the `\begin{document}` and '\end{document}') will be compiled into the pdf output.
+The preamble of the document will mostly not be shown in the pdf output.
+This is where you define the type of document being written, load packages, and the values of formatting parameters.
+The body of the document (i.e. everything in between the `\begin{document}` and '\end{document}' lines) will be compiled into the pdf output.

+For complex documents, the preamble can get to be quite large and cumbersome.
+Therefore, the preamble is often stored in a separate `.cls` (i.e. class) file instead of at the top of the `.tex` file.
+This is similar to the format of other coding languages, like C++.

+## Essential LaTex packages

 ## Adding text
 Simply type as you normally would between the `\begin{document}` and '\end{document}' lines to add text to a latex document.
 However, remember that one line of text = one paragraph.
 To begin a new paragraph, you need to hit enter a couple times.